phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Signals & Slots/README.md

 # Signals & Slots

 ## Receiving data
-&emsp; The .clicked signal is no exception, also providing a checked (or toggled) state for the button.
+The .clicked signal is no exception, also providing a checked (or toggled) state for the button.
 For normal buttons this is always False, so our first slot ignored this data.

 ```
 from PyQt5.QtWidgets import QApplication, QMainWindow, QPushButton